 Anything is possible, inner change begins with belief in yourself and your abilities.

-Anymore, I see anxiety as a gift of freedom, as it brings us back to our true self.
+Anymore, I see anxiety as a gift of freedom, as it brings us back to our true self when we come to understand it.
 That place within us, that is in complete acceptance with what-is.
 Some are quick to label anxiety as a disorder or something that we have to live with for the rest of our lives.
-Maybe it is a lifelong struggle for some.
-Regardless, we do have the potential to improve our lives for the better.
+When we do this we continue to replay that story.
+We do have the potential to improve our lives for the better.
 The mind is pliable and can be changed as noted via neuroplasticity.
 We can improve any situation by becoming mindful of our thoughts and the stories that we tell ourselves.

 The first step of releasing anxiety is by checking to see if you have attached to it as part of your identity.
 This starts by looking at our stories.
 When we attach to anxiety as a part of our story it becomes a part of our identity.
 When this happens, we block ourselves from healing.
 Anything that we attach to as part of our identity causes us to get triggered when we attempt to release it.
 This is because the ego freaks out when it shifts from the “known” to “unknown” – if we are still living from a place of control.
 Once we let go and bring awareness to the moment, it’s no longer an issue and we find freedom from attachment.